sindresorhus/pageres/readme.md

 ```
 $ pageres --help

-Specify urls and screen resolutions as arguments.
+Specify urls, screen resolutions and keywords as arguments.
 Order doesn't matter.
 Group arguments with [ ]
 Screenshots are saved in the current directory.

 Usage